Deerhunter: 2015–2017: Fading Frontier

-2018–present: Double Dream of Spring and Why Hasn’t Everything Already Disappeared?
+2018–2019: Double Dream of Spring and Why Hasn’t Everything Already Disappeared?

 In 2018, the band released a cassette-only studio album during their Spring 2018 tour called Double Dream of Spring.
 A mostly instrumental album, it was made to fill the void until their next album would be released the following year.

-Former bass guitarist Joshua Fauver died in November 2018 at age 39.
-He was a member of the band from 2004 to 2012.
+On November 2, 2018, Deerhunter announced on social media that former bass guitarist Joshua Fauver died unexpectedly in Atlanta, Georgia, aged 39.
+No cause of death was announced.

 Deerhunter's eighth album Why Hasn't Everything Already Disappeared? was released on January 18, 2019.
 The album's first single, "Death in Midsummer", was released in October 2018 co-produced by Cate Le Bon.
+The band subsequently spent November 2019 on tour around Europe.

 On Halloween 2019, Deerhunter released the 13-minute long single "Timebends".
-A separate entity to their eighth studio album, Why Hasn't Everything Already Disappeared?, "Timebends" is a partly-improvised stream-of-consciousness outpouring, recorded live direct to tape and in one take with minimal overdubs and mastered using a completely analogue signal chain.
+A separate entity to their eighth studio album, Why Hasn't Everything Already Disappeared?, "Timebends" is a partly-improvised stream-of-consciousness outpouring, recorded live direct to tape and in one take with minimal overdubs and mastered using a completely analog signal chain.
 The next day, Cox released the Myths 004 EP in collaboration with Cate Le Bon, recorded in Marfa, Texas as part of an ongoing series with Dev Hynes, Ariel Pink and Connan Mockasin.

-Musical style and influence
+Musical style and influences

-The band has revealed many artists and genres that contribute to Deerhunter's sound.
+The band has cited many artists and genres that have influenced Deerhunter's sound.
 The New York Times concert review mentioned "the Breeders, Stereolab, disco rhythm, krautrock, Sonic Youth’s noise breakdowns, girl-group pop, the picked eighth-note bass lines of 1980s indie rock", as influences.
 The song "Coronado" from Halcyon Digest features saxophone sounds inspired by the Rolling Stones' album Exile on Main St. Cox recalled, "I wanted that sax on there because I was listening to the Stones' Exile on Main St reissue a lot...I began to see a pattern forming.
 Saxophones are becoming this thing.
 That's why we did it early.
 Next year everyone's gonna have a saxophone on their record because saxophones are just cool."

 Deerhunter has been described as indie rock, experimental rock, psychedelic pop, noise rock, garage rock and art rock.